 Another good candidate for evidence of a global, human-driven change is the Palmer Ice Core.
 Extracted from the Antarctic Peninsula ice sheet, this 133-metre-long core contains compacted layers of snow that date from 1621 to 2012.
 Dust, ash and trace elements are trapped between the layers, along with tiny bubbles of atmospheric gases including carbon dioxide and methane.
 Isotopes in water reveal a clear rise in surface temperatures from the 1950s and methane levels are recorded as more than doubling between the pre-industrial era and the 1990s.

-Sites that aren’t selected may still prove useful as examples of what the Anthropocene looks like in other environments.
+Sites that aren’t selected may still prove useful as examples of what the Anthropocene looks like in other environments, explains Colin Waters, chair of the AWG.
 One such site is Karlsplatz square in Vienna, where the urban sediment contains Second World War rubble, including relics and shards of glass, and overlying soil layers that have high concentrations of lead, zinc and copper, and traces of plutonium.

 The AWG believes that these markers signal profound changes to the Earth’s geology and ecosystems that began around the 1950s, the start of the ‘Great Acceleration’ – a dramatic, continuous and largely synchronous increase in human activity and population growth.
 However, not everyone is convinced by the concept of the Anthropocene.
 ‘I came into contact with a lot of people who had a lot of very, very heated emotions about it one way or the other,’ says McCarthy.
 Opposition comes in the form of outright denial of any human-driven changes to Earth systems, but also from geoscientists who see recent changes as an ‘event’, not an epoch, one that may only last a lifetime.
 McCarthy describes a camp that’s reluctant to erect a whole interval of geologic time for what might be ‘a blip’, adding: ‘The counter argument to that is the time scale is continuously being changed.’